-Track each dollar you spend for a month.
-Compile these numbers in a notebook, a spreadsheet, a budgeting app, or some other place where you can track each dollar and get an overall look at your financial picture.
+Track each dollar you spend for a month to get a clear sense of your spending habits.
+Remember to include variable expenses (like entertainment) as well as fixed ones (such as rent or mortgage payments).
+Compile these numbers in a notebook, spreadsheet, budgeting app or some other place where you can track each dollar and get an overall look at your financial picture.
 How you track your expenses matters less than just getting started — choose whatever method feels most comfortable to you.

 If you’ve already got your post-tax income and expenses collected somewhere, such as your online banking account, you can simply grab those figures and put them in a spreadsheet or whatever tracking format works for you.

 What tools can I use to set up a budget?